AnisseHounaoui/Fortigate-API/README.md

 🔄 Verify if every fortigate is compliant to specific config

-🔄 Handle exceptions to eliminate login failures to the portals
+✅ Handle exceptions to minimize login failures to the portals

 🔄 Create a GUI using tkinter to display config for all fortigates